moggieuk/ERCF-Software-V3/doc/UPGRADE.md

 ### v1.2.2
 Introduced a custom encoder driver that removes the need to `[duplicate_pin_override]` and the `[filament_motion_sensor]` in `ercf_hardware.cfg`.
-Which this change comes that ability to dynamically change clog detection during print and to choose a new automatic selection which iwill tune detection length automatically!
+Which this change comes that ability to dynamically change clog detection during print and to choose a new automatic selection which will tune detection length automatically!

 This release requires a few changes: